koykov/decoder/readme.md

 }
 ```

-These instructions works as intended, but they required condition wrapper and that's bulky.
+These instructions works as intended, but they required condition a wrapper and that's bulky.
 Therefore, decoders provide
 combined `break if` and `continue if` that works the same:
 ```
 for _, v := list {